isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     $ sysrepoctl -u kea-dhcp4-server

-If the module is used (i.e. imported) by other modules, it can be uninstalled only after the dependant modules have been uninstalled first.
+If the module is used (i.e. imported) by other modules, it can be uninstalled only after the dependent modules have first been uninstalled.
 Installation and uninstallation must be done in dependency order and reverse-dependency order accordingly.